-This Annual Action Plan for FY 2018-2019 represents the fourth year of implementing the City's FY 2015-2019 Consolidated Plan.
+This Annual Action Plan for FY 2019-2020 represents the fifth and final year of implementing the City's FY 2015-2019 Consolidated Plan.
 It serves as the City's official application to HUD for Community Development Block Grant (CDBG), HOME Investment Partnership Act (HOME), and Emergency Solutions Grant (ESG) funds.
-This Action Plan covers the planning period of July 1, 2018 through June 30, 2019.
+This Action Plan covers the planning period of July 1, 2019 through June 30, 2020.
 In addition, the City is the lead agency for administering the State ESG program for the counties of Monterey and San Benito Continuum of Care.

-For the FY 2018-2019 program year, the City continues its competitive system for funding allocation.
-The FY 2018-2019 CDBG applications are intended for a new two-year funding cycle.
-Those funded agencies, if demonstrating satisfactory performance during FY 2018-2019, would be automatically renewed for another year.
-The HOME program will be accepting applications on an ongoing basis but giving preference to applications submitted by January 23, 2018.
-The most critical criteria for HOME funding is project readiness in order to meet HUD guidelines.
+For the FY 2019-2020 program year, the City continues its competitive system for funding allocation.
+The FY 2019-2020 CDBG applications are intended as the second year of the two-year funding cycle.
+Those agencies funded in FY 2018-2019, if demonstrating satisfactory performance during the program year, would be automatically renewed for FY 2019-2020.
+The HOME program will be accepting applications on an ongoing basis but giving preference to applications submitted by February 11, 2019.
+The most critical criterion for HOME funding is project readiness in order to meet HUD guidelines.